-- 4.1 Keeping Children Safe In Education (September 2020) states clearly that all School staff have a responsibility to provide a safe environment in which children can learn and that all School and college staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
+- 4.1 Keeping Children Safe In Education (September 2021) states clearly that all School staff have a responsibility to provide a safe environment in which children can learn and that all School and college staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
 All staff should be aware that safeguarding incidents and/or behaviour can be associated with factors outside school and can occur between children outside of these environments.
+This can happen face to face or online.
+Even if the incidents happen outside of school, these can still have an impact on the child's school life.
 All staff then have a responsibility to take appropriate action, referring concerns immediately, working with other services as needed. - 4.2 Children who are at risk of abuse and significant harm must immediately be referred to Children's Social Care.
 In other cases where girls are in need of support for significant issues, other agencies may be involved such as Early Help Services, CAMHS or the School Doctor.
 Examples of such need might include instances of self-harm, eating disorders, mental health difficulties, attempted suicide.
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation or witnessed domestic abuse.
 In these circumstances, the Designated Safeguarding Lead would refer to the East Sussex Continuum of Need to make an initial decision as to which agency to contact, or contact the East Sussex Single Point of Advice (SPOA) for advice if there is any lack of clarity.
 The structure of the SPOA, incorporating these different agencies and levels of care, allows the School to quickly enter a dialogue with Children's Social Care to ensure that appropriate referral is made and to the appropriate agencies.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools and colleges 19 provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.

 The East Sussex 'Continuum of Need' is also designed to support the School in making informed decisions about referral and to use a consistent shared language with the different agencies which may become involved.